pavan-kumar-s/tpp/ICLR.md

 BrowseNet is designed to be robust to varying query structures.
 When a query cannot be decomposed into subqueries, retrieval relies solely on initiator nodes, effectively performing a semantic search over the entire corpus.
 Additionally, during retrieval for each subquery, similarity scores are also computed between chunks and the original multi-hop query, allowing the system to maintain relevance to the full query context.
 Also, BrowseNet only requires keyword prediction for constructing the graph-of-chunks, hence it creates structured context from the unstructured data and works for any multi-hop reasoning setting.
 Exploring how performance improves by leveraging such structural preprocessing remains an interesting direction for future work.

+**Action:** We will include this point in the final revised version of the manuscript

 **Weakness-5:**
 The approach depends on LLM-based query decomposition, which may introduce structural or semantic errors when sub-queries are misgenerated, leading to cascading retrieval failures.